christian-post/cpp-game-test/readme.md

 "80 CC0 RPG SFX" by [rubberduck](https://opengameart.org/content/80-cc0-rpg-sfx)</br>
 "Level up, power up, Coin get (13 Sounds)" by [wobblebox](https://opengameart.org/content/level-up-power-up-coin-get-13-sounds)</br>
 "XBOX UI Prompt Pack" by [actuallyKron](https://actuallykron.itch.io/xbox-ui-prompts)</br>

-## Some Notes on the Software Design

-### The Game object
-Game is the overarching data structure that is responsible for the game loop as well as high-level operations above the individual game scenes and objects.
-It manages scenes, events, assets, and the main render texture that the scenes can draw to.
-The game loop consists of update, and draw.
-The update method is for the game logic, and most high-level game objects have an update method as well, that gets called here.
-The dt between frames is passed to all of them to ensure framerate-independency.
-In draw, the scenes draw to the main render texture.

-### Scenes
-A scene can encapsulate/abstract any part of the game.
-Currently, I'm using the following scenes:

-#### Preload
-This scene runs before all others, and is responsible for loading all assets (external data) that are being used later.
-Currently I am loading everything up front, because it's not much.
-I might have to think about loading/streaming additional data later, but the game isn't nearly as big for this to be necessary.
-Once the loading is done, this scene stops and calls the TitleSceen.
-TODO: I'm planning to make a loading bar animation that runs parallel to the data streaming, but I'll probably need parallelism (std::thread) for this...

-#### TitleScreen
-Nothing to see here, really.
-Just press any key to advance.
-Known bugs: The button you press here gets also registered in the next scene (InGame), but I'm not sure why.

-#### InGame
-This is the most important scene (shocking, I know).
-It handles updating and displaying of the (visible and invisible) game objects.
-Most of these are instances of the Sprite class, more on that later.